Thopterek/arduino.s/README.md

   * .s and .asm files are my own implemenations of functions in assembly

   * .c are reconstructed from inc functions in the original language

+Important note for the code inside the inc, it has its own licences I just use it as a reference for lower level deep dive

+<h2>TBD</h2>